Getting around in Ljubljana

 Getting aroud by boat

-There is a boat offering short trips on the Ljubljanica river.
-The boats depart from under the wooden bridge and the price is around 4 euros.
-In the summer time, the Ljubljana tourist office provides a free tourist boat on the river.
+There are boats offering short trips on the Ljubljanica river.
+The boats depart from under the tiny white bridge nearby the Triple bridge and the price is around 8 euros.